-Every year, on the first day of school, parents/guardians must complete and return an Emergency

-Medical Form for their child(ren).
-This form will list the necessary information needed to contact the parent, in case of an emergency.
+Every year, on the first day of school, parents/ guardians must complete and return a Medical Authorization Form for their child(ren).
+This form will list the necessary and pertinent information needed to contact the parent, in case of an emergency.
 It will also give permission for a physician to administer immediate medical treatment to the child.
-Psychological forms are kept on file by the auxiliary staff for children who have been tested.
+Psychological forms are kept on file by the auxiliary staff for children who have been evaluated.
 Please inform the school of any change in phone number or address that might take place during the school year.
-These corrections will be made on the records.
+These corrections will be made on the appropriate records.